-'If You Can Hear Me' is a 20 minute short film that we are shooting on the 29th May 2017 for 6 days.
+'If You Can Hear Me' is a 20 minute short film that we are shooting on the 16th of June 2017 for 6 days.
 It tells the story of an eleven year old boy's journey back to hope following his discovery of a death by suicide.

 Written and to be Directed by Jesse Daniel Lawrence from Bath in Somerset we have been lucky enough to receive the majority of our required financing from Creative England | The British Film Institute and some private investment from our friends at Bowness Theatre Festival.

 BUT we need to raise at least £10,000 to ensure we can shoot the film to the highest standards possible.

 Jess Lawrence and Paul Tully have been lucky enough to be selected for the Emerging Talent Fund with Creative England and The British Film Institute this year.
 This means that if we produce a high quality short film we are then eligible to proceed towards putting together our first Feature Film in the near future.

 We plan to use the best and the brightest talent in terms of cast and crew (both Production and Post) in the South West of the UK to help us make this film and are delighted to be able to say we have the following key people already attached:

 Polly Rose - Offline editor.

 One of the original pieces Sohrab has created for the film, above.